Firebase Alternative: Building Chat With Firebase vs. Stream

 While Firebase has an API and various SDKs to accommodate any coding language, it does not offer help on the UI/UX side.
 Furthermore, Firebase does not specifically cater to applications within the chat ecosystem, so you will be left in the dark when it comes to building out features from scratch.

-If you are building a chat focused application on top of Stream Chat's API, Stream offers a large number of component libraries and SDKs for React, React Native, Flutter, Swift, and Kotlin.
+If you are building a chat focused application on top of Stream Chat's API, Stream provides SDKs and UI kits for React, React Native, Flutter, Swift, Unity, Angular, Unreal, and Kotlin.
 Stream has built additional products to improve the speed of taking your product from ideation to reality, allowing your team to significantly reduce the build time required to get your application in the hands of users.

 Final Thoughts

-It’s always important to weigh your options when building a product around any technology, whether it’s an open-source technology or a paid infrastructure driven by an API.
-Stream Chat outweighs the competition by a landslide from every angle, including transparent pricing, extreme scalability, high-touch support, and a unique feature set.
-Hopefully, this shows why Stream is not only an alternative to Firebase but a much more complete solution for your messaging needs.
+It's always important to weigh your options when building a product around any technology, whether it's an open-source technology or a paid infrastructure driven by an API.
+Stream Chat outweighs the competition from every angle, including transparent pricing, extreme scalability, high-touch support, and a unique feature set.
+Hopefully, this shows why Stream is not only an alternative to Firebase, but also a much more complete solution for your messaging needs.

 Integrating Video with your App?